- Luxury Travel

 We decided to take an official tour of Durbar Square to wrap our head around complex pieces, like the Kumari Palace.
 A Kumari is prepubescent girl believed by many Nepali Hindus to be a living goddess.
 To be a candidate, a girl must not only be of a certain caste, beauty, and health but to make the final cut she must watch 108 animals slaughtered, then sleep in the room with their heads and show no sign of fear.
 Though it’s hard to believe this person exists, we saw her during the public worshiping and she’s one eight-year old you would not want to mess with.

 On our last day in Kathmandu we hiked a little out of town to the most sacred Buddhist pilgrimage site in Nepal, Swayambhunath.
 To the common person, it’s called Monkey Temple because it is home to hundreds of them!
-It was a little daunting maneuvering our way around these rascals while climbing the 365 stairs to the top but once we reached the stupa, it was complete serenity.
+It was a little daunting maneuvering our way around these rascals while climbing the 365 stairs to the top, but once we reached the stupa, it was complete serenity.
 Incredible city views, stunning architecture, prayer candles flickering, and the sounds of chanting monks made us want hike up all over again.
+Though this was just a little city jaunt, it made us even more excited for trekking in Nepal!

 During our stay here, the Cat Stevens song “Kathmandu” played again and again in our heads.
 We had such an amazing time in this fascinating city that we can only hope, “Katmandu, I’ll soon be seein’ you.”